 Click on the image to view the larger image and download by right clicking and selecting 'Save Image As".

-Take the two brim pieces together and, when printed, make sure it is X" from top to bottom and X" from side to side.
+Take the two brim pieces together and, when printed, make sure it is 4.5 " from top to bottom measureing at the center and 12.5 " from side to side. measuring at each corner.